izivkov/GShockTimeServer/README.md

 **ShockTimeServer** allows you to set the correct time on your Casio G-Shock watches.
 Just like your GShock Watch, it is designed to set-and-forget.
 Just start the server and it will run for months without any user intervention.

+The server can run on a Raspberry Pi device with a small LSD display, ot can run headless on any device with Bluetooth and Python.

+    💡 Note: Here we refer to Raspberry Pi, but the same instructions apply to other Pi-like devices, like Banana-Pi and other hardware compatible devices.

 ### Supported watch types

 Most G-Shock and other Casio Bluetooth watches are supported.
 Here is a list of supported watches: